fbeltrao/ConfigMapFileProvider/README.md

 kubectl logs -l app=config-demo-app -f
 ```

-Open a tunnel to the application with kubectl
+Open a tunnel to the application with kubectl port-forward
 ```bash
  kubectl port-forward <pod-name> 60000:80
 ```